SAIF: Sparse Adversarial and Imperceptible Attack Framework: Experiments

-We use the ImageNet classification dataset (ILSVRC2012)~\cite{krizhevsky2012imagenet} in our experiments, which has $[299\times 299]$ RGB images belonging to 1,000 classes.
+\paragraph{Dataset and Models} We use the ImageNet classification dataset (ILSVRC2012)~\citep{krizhevsky2012imagenet} in our experiments, which has $[299\times 299]$ RGB images belonging to 1,000 classes.
 We evaluate all attacks on 5,000 samples chosen from the validation set.
-For classification, we test on two deep convolutional neural network architectures, namely Inceptionv3 (top-1 accuracy: 77.9\%) and Resnet-50 (top-1 accuracy: 74.9\%).
-We use the pre-trained models from Keras applications \cite{kerasapps}.
-Results on other datasets are reported in the appendix.
+For classification, we test on two deep convolutional neural network architectures, namely Inception-v3 (top-1 accuracy: 77.9\%) and ResNet-50 (top-1 accuracy: 74.9\%).
+We use the pre-trained models from Keras applications \citep{kerasapps}.
+We also report results on CIFAR-10 in the appendix.